chemerisuk/better-dateinput-polyfill/README.md

 "MMMM" yields "January"
 ```

-## Forcing polyfill
+## Forcing the polyfill
 Sometimes it's useful to override browser implemetation with the consistent control implemented by the polyfill.
-In order to suppress feature detection you can use `data-native` attribute.
+In order to suppress feature detection you can use the `data-native` attribute.
 Possible values are `desktop` and `mobile`.
-They allow to limit type of devices where you want to see native control.
+They allow to limit type of devices where you want to see a native control.

-For example, the code below defines a dateinput that will use native implementation on mobile phones, but ALL desktop browsers (even Chrome) will have a consistent widget.
+For example, the code below defines a dateinput that uses a native implementation on mobile phones, but ALL desktop browsers (even Chrome desktop) will have a consistent widget created by the polyfill.

 ```html
 <input type="date" data-native="mobile" name="foo" value="bar">